matejak/argbash/doc/guide.rst

 Template writing guide
 ======================

-This section tells you how to write templates, the next one is about ``argbash.sh`` invocation.
+This section tells you how to write templates, the next one is about ``argbash`` script invocation.

 Definitions
 -----------